Piti Marine Preserve

 Area 2 – Camel rock & healthy hard corals mixed with some patches of soft corals

 Low-growing corals are scattered in the open expanses of the beautiful white sand.
 Closer to the reef, heartier corals show intense competition in a well-covered area extending from the northern channel past Camel Rock in the inner reef.
 Strong currents come in through the reef here and flush the area, keeping the water generally clear and aiding coral reef health, especially when the surf is high.
-This area is a large incubation and nursery area for much juvenile fish.
+This area is a large incubation and nursery area for many juvenile fish.
 It is also a feeding area for large groups of herbivores who roam the area.
 Eagle rays, whitetip, and blacktip sharks are often found here.

 Area 3 – Largest ocean channel to the open sea

-This area has beautiful old-growth corals, deep sandy patches and deep sand floor, cleaning stations, mating ,areas and a steady current that flow and feeds the many marine life in the bay.
+This area has beautiful old-growth corals, deep sandy patches and deep sand floor, cleaning stations, mating, areas, and a steady current that flow and feeds the many marine life in the bay.
 Eagle rays, sand rays, nurse sharks, sea turtles, and other larger fish are seen on the sea floor here or in the deeper waters of the channel mouth.
 Along with Area 4, this area may be the most diverse and scenic area of the bay.
 The area is the main conduit to the open sea and the deep, sandy channel drops off fast.
 Currents here can be quite strong due to the large volume of water the channel handles during periods of high surf as it is one of the few major natural exits of the bay.

 Area 4 – Piti Bomb Holes & Underwater Observatory